prernaladha94/Merchant_Frauds/README.md

 You are expected to create an analytical and modelling framework to predict the Merchant Fraudulency(yes/no) based on the quantitative and qualitative features provided in the dataset while answering other questions too cited below.

 II.
+The data sets are provided as cited below:

-Thedatasetsareprovidedascitedbelow: Target attribute: "fraudster" (yes – 1, no – 0)
+Target attribute: "fraudster" (yes – 1, no – 0)

 Train: